 Anyone suffering with chronic pain knows that though they would be done with it in a heartbeat, there are nevertheless many treasures to be found because of it.

-One of the most significant works of grace God has been doing in me on this journey through chronic pain is shoring up the amazingly freeing truth that I am not my own.
+One of the most significant works of grace God is doing in me on this journey through chronic pain is shoring up this amazingly freeing truth.
+I am not my own.

 For so long, I railed against this.
-I wanted my own life—to be left to pursue my dreams, goals, ambitions, to make of my life what I viewed as significant and meaningful.
+I wanted my own life—to be left to pursue my dreams, goals, ambitions.
+And to make of my life what I viewed as significant and meaningful.

-But, as I have come to fully embrace the truth that I am not my own, but belong to a God who is far more loving, generous, kind, compassionate, intentional, and wise in His dealings with me than I could be to myself, there is a new-found freedom, rest, and joy in just allowing my life’s purpose to roll out as it will without having to strive for something other than what it is, without having to explain or defend all the hard, messy parts of it, without having to be angry about any injustices done to me or my family.
+Now I have come to fully embrace the truth that I am not my own.
+But I belong to a God who is far more loving, generous, kind, compassionate, intentional, and wise in His dealings with me than I could be to myself.
+There is new-found freedom, rest, and joy in just allowing my life’s purpose to roll out as it will without having to strive for something other than what it is.
+And without having to explain or defend all the hard, messy parts of it.
+Or without having to be angry about any injustices done to me or my family.

-I get to rest in the knowledge that God is going to and that He IS working out all of it for my good, and that one day, He will make all the sad things about my life untrue.
+I get to rest in the knowledge that God is going to and that He IS working out all of it for my good.
+And one day, He will make all the sad things about my life untrue.

 All the missteps?
 He will reveal His faithfulness.